antonio-eslava/data-engineering-test/README.md

 # data-engineering-test
 # The DataScience Data Engineering Test - A parallelized solution suggestion (in Python)

-Three years ago, Jordan Halterman  uploaded to Data Science Inc. GitHub account, a small battery of tests.
+Three years ago, Jordan Halterman  uploaded, to the Data Science GitHub account, a small battery of tests.
 These tests were aimed to evaluate the abilities of a Data Engineering candidate.

-Several companies are using them as a technical basis for hiring processes and this problem, in itself, is an interesting example of ETL.
+Several companies are using them as a technical basis for hiring processes.
+And the problem posed by the test, in itself, is an interesting example of ETL.

 Here is my proposal of solution using parallelization.